Yalink-Tech/doks/content/docs/prologue/introduction.md

 ---
-title: "Introduction"
+title: Introduction
-description: "Doks is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
+description: Doks is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default.
-lead: "Doks is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
+lead: Doks is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default.
-date: 2020-10-06T08:48:57+00:00
+date: 2020-10-06T08:48:57.000+00:00
-lastmod: 2020-10-06T08:48:57+00:00
+lastmod: 2020-10-06T08:48:57.000+00:00
-draft: false
 images: []
-menu:
-  docs:
-    parent: "prologue"
-weight: 100
+weight: "100"
 toc: true

 ---
 ## Get started

 There are two main ways to get started with Doks: